-The Gigabyte G32QC is a great budget gaming monitor with good dark room performance.
-It delivers an immersive experience with its large 32 inch screen and 1440p resolution, as well as good picture quality with its high contrast ratio and good color accuracy.
+The Gigabyte G32QC is a decent budget gaming monitor with good dark room performance.
+It delivers an immersive experience with its large 32-inch screen and 1440p resolution, as well as good picture quality with its high contrast ratio and good color accuracy.
 Its low input lag and 165Hz refresh rate make gaming feel incredibly responsive, and it has native FreeSync support and G-SYNC compatibility.
-Response time is great; however, its slower dark scene transitions can result in some motion artifacts.
-Also, its VA panel has sub-par viewing angles and the stand lacks swivel adjustment, making it less suitable for sharing content or for playing co-op games.
+However, its slower dark scene transitions can result in some motion artifacts.
+Also, its VA panel has sub-par viewing angles, and the stand lacks swivel adjustment, making it less suitable for sharing content or for playing co-op games.
 It supports HDR10 and delivers an okay HDR experience despite the absence of local dimming.
 It comes with a couple of USB ports and some extra gaming features, and its Picture-by-Picture mode is a nice addition for multitaskers and streamers.

-The Gigabyte G32QC is an overall good monitor.
+The Gigabyte G32QC is a good monitor.
 It has a large high-resolution screen that makes it suitable for gaming, working, or viewing content.
-It has great motion handling, FreeSync support, and it can display a wide color gamut to deliver an alright HDR experience.
-Unfortunately, it has sub-par viewing angles and bad ergonomics, making it harder to share work, content, or play co-op games.
+It can display a wide color gamut to deliver an alright HDR experience.
+Unfortunately, it has sub-par viewing angles and bad ergonomics, making it harder to share work and content or play co-op games.

 The Gigabyte G32QC is a decent monitor for office use.
 Its large screen size allows you to have multiple windows opened side-by-side, it has good text clarity, and it gets bright enough for use in most lighting conditions.
 Unfortunately, its VA panel has sub-par viewing angles and its ergonomics are bad, making it difficult to share work with colleagues.

-The Gigabyte G32QC is a great gaming monitor.
-It has great motion handling thanks to its fast response time and high refresh rate, and it has native FreeSync support and G-SYNC compatibility.
+The Gigabyte G32QC is a good gaming monitor.
+It has a high refresh rate, and it has native FreeSync support and G-SYNC compatibility.
 Sadly, its narrow viewing angles and bad ergonomics make it less ideal for co-op gaming, and even though its high contrast ratio is well-suited for dark rooms, there's a lot of backlight bleed.
+It also has a slow response time that leads to black smearing with fast-moving objects.

 The Gigabyte G32QC is a decent monitor for media consumption.
 It has a large screen, a high resolution, and it delivers an okay HDR experience.
 Its high contrast ratio is great for dark room viewing, but black uniformity is an issue, as there's a lot of backlight bleed.
 Also, it isn't well-suited for sharing content due to its narrow viewing angles and bad ergonomics.